Why differentiation is critical

 In order to work, a differentian position can never be based on generic “sales boilerplate.”
 Like, “We really care about our customers.”
 Or, “We really do work harder to build a better product.”
 Or, “We use only the most advanced technology or finest materials.”
 Or any of the other automatic and meaningless statements that are no longer even taken in, much less believed, by most prospects today.

 To really be effective, a differentian position needs to be fresh, strong, specific, and fundamentally credible.
 Done right, it can make you stand out as one of a kind.
-Done wrong, it can make you look pointless – like a sales guy talking to himself.
+Done wrong, it can make you look unprofessional – like a sales guy talking to himself.

 Doing differentiation right